 Short introduction to the “Principles of Public Administration”

-The Principles of Public Administration for the six core reform areas are accompanied by the analytical and monitoring framework for monitoring and reviewing progress of the countries in enlargement process, using detailed methodology.
-Ultimately, application of these Principles should indicate the capacity of administration to implement EU requirement, i.e. apply the EU acquis.
+The Principles of Public Administration for the six core reform areas are accompanied by the analytical and monitoring framework for monitoring and reviewing the progress of the countries in the enlargement process, using the detailed methodology.
+Ultimately, the application of these Principles should indicate the capacity of the administration to implement EU requirement, i.e. apply the EU acquis.

 PAR Monitor and the Principles